nojronatron/java-code-challenges/docs/readme-linkedlist.md

 No traversing is necessary, and the operation is not affected by input or how many Nodes are in the Linked List.

+### Includes(someValue)

+This function must traverse the Linked List, potentially every Node, and possibly to the end NULL before it returns, making it an O(n) operation.

 ### AddBefore(newValue, existingValue)

 A traversal must be done to find existingValue before the newValue Node can be inserted.